dfberry/dfberry.github.io/blog/2023-11-03-cloud-native-002-developer-environment-setup.md

 **Prompt**: I need to set up a Todo microservice.
 What Visual Studio Code dev container would you suggest?

-**Copilot**: For a JavaScript project using npm and React, I would suggest using a Node.js based dev container.
+**GitHub Copilot**: For a JavaScript project using npm and React, I would suggest using a Node.js based dev container.
 Visual Studio Code has a predefined Node.js & TypeScript dev container that could be a good starting point.

 Here's a basic setup: